qseptq7qsept/ChromoStereoizer/README.md

 ## Dependencies

-All dependencies required for this project are listed below and will be automatically installed using the install.bat provided : torch, numpy, pillow,
+All dependencies required for this project are listed below and will be automatically installed in a venv using the install.bat provided : torch, numpy, pillow,